Brown County State Park: Flora

-The most important tree in the park is the stain (Cladrastis lutea).
+The most important tree in the park is the American yellowwood (Cladrastis kentukea, formerly known as Cladrastis lutea).
 This tree typically does not grow further north than central Kentucky, and has been designated as a state threatened species in Indiana.
 Other trees found in the park include at least four types of oak (black, chestnut, red, and white) and three types of hickory (bitternut, pignut, and shagbark).
 The park also contains at least two types of maple trees: black, sugar, red and silver.
 Patches of paw paw trees can be found throughout the park, and these trees produce an edible fruit.
 In areas with good moist soil, the black walnut tree grows.
 Among other trees growing in the park are the American beech, basswood, black cherry, black gum, and red elm.
 Also the sassafras, sycamore, white ash.
 The park also contains at least eight kinds of ferns and 20 types of wildflowers, including bloodroot and wild geranium.